air max 270

-In 2019, I was commissioned by Nike to contribute to the launch of their Air Max 270 React collection - a campaign that reimagined classic modern art movements through custom artwork and footwear design.
+In 2019, I was commissioned by Nike to contribute to the launch of their Air Max 270 React collection.
+A campaign that reimagined classic modern art movements through custom artwork and footwear design.

 The brief brought together seven artists across the UK to create visual responses to iconic 20th-century art styles, from Bauhaus and op art to impressionism and pop.
 Each artist was tasked with developing a bespoke artwork and matching trainer design that reflected the spirit of their chosen movement.